IBM DataPower Gateway vs IBM Integration Bus comparison

 Find out what your peers are saying about IBM DataPower Gateway vs. IBM Integration Bus and other solutions.
 Updated: March 2024.

-IBM DataPower Gateway is ranked 5th in ESB (Enterprise Service Bus) with 12 reviews while IBM Integration Bus is ranked 1st in ESB (Enterprise Service Bus) with 20 reviews.
+IBM DataPower Gateway is ranked 6th in Enterprise Service Bus (ESB) with 26 reviews while IBM Integration Bus is ranked 1st in Enterprise Service Bus (ESB) with 63 reviews.
 IBM DataPower Gateway is rated 8.4, while IBM Integration Bus is rated 8.0.
-The top reviewer of IBM DataPower Gateway writes "An out-of-the-box solution that's feature-rich, fast, and easy to integrate with other products".
-On the other hand, the top reviewer of IBM Integration Bus writes "A reliable solution with excellent support infrastructure".
-IBM DataPower Gateway is most compared with IBM API Connect, Apigee, Microsoft Azure API Management, Mule ESB and Amazon API Gateway, whereas IBM Integration Bus is most compared with Mule ESB, IBM WebSphere Message Broker, Oracle Service Bus, webMethods Integration Server and Red Hat Fuse.
+The top reviewer of IBM DataPower Gateway writes "Easy to use, plenty of functionality, but expensive".
+On the other hand, the top reviewer of IBM Integration Bus writes "Scalable solution with efficient integration features".
+IBM DataPower Gateway is most compared with IBM API Connect, Apigee, Microsoft Azure API Management, Mule ESB and Kong Gateway Enterprise, whereas IBM Integration Bus is most compared with Mule ESB, IBM WebSphere Message Broker, Oracle Service Bus, webMethods Integration Server and Red Hat Fuse.
 See our IBM DataPower Gateway vs. IBM Integration Bus report.